Tag Archives: Lepidoptera

 More about Yellow-haired Dagger Moths here:

-Brownlined Looper (Neoalcis californica)
+Brownlined Looper (Neoalcis californiaria)

 I found this specimen ready to hitch a ride on the car window when I was leaving a dinner on Sunday evening, August 25, 2019.
 Time of sighting was 7:32 pm.
 It managed to stay on the window glass as we pulled out of the driveway, but blew off as we began our drive home.

-This is a Brownlined Looper moth, Neoalcis californica in the family Geometridae and is the single species in its genus in North America.
+This is a Brownlined Looper moth, Neoalcis californiaria in the family Geometridae and is the single species in its genus in North America.
 Its distribution ranges from Southern California to British Columbia.
-Adults can be found flying between March and October in the Pacific Northwest, but has been documented flying as late as December in California.
+Adults can be found flying between March and October in the Pacific Northwest, but have been documented flying as late as December in California.
 Larvae of this species feed mostly on conifers, including Douglas-Fir, Western Hemlock, Western Red Cedar, Grand Fir, Lodgepole Pine (Canadian Forest Service) as well as many broadleaf trees and shrubs (USGS).

 First described by American Entomologist, Alphaeus Spring Packard in 1871, this rather nondescript moth was initially named Boarmia californiaria.
 A description by Packard is found in the Proceedings of the Boston Society of Natural History.
 Volume 13 https://archive.org/details/proceedingsbost07histgoog/page/n39 or view description attached below.

-Neoalcis californica
+Neoalcis californiaria

 August 25, 2019, 7:32 pm